Send the link below via email or IMCopy

 Voluntary learning outside the classroom

-The results can radically transform your teaching, student learning...or at least "fine-tune" what works for you.
+The results can radically transform your teaching, enhance student learning...or at least "fine-tune" what already works well in your classroom

 Activities & Videos

 ...an opportunity to re-think how we teach history, and how students can learn in new ways.
 It is not a solution, or "fix-it" approach, nor will it automatically engage students.
 Like any lesson, careful thought is required ("Why am I using this technology?")

 Engages students in new ways/multi-sensory